itatipaul/vpn-launcher/README.md

 - OpenVPN 2.7.x
 - HTB, THM, and OffSec/PG `.ovpn` profiles

+The app is built on standard Linux APIs (`pkexec`, `ip`, `/proc/net/dev`) and pure Python — it should work on any modern Linux distro running X11 or XWayland.
+Community reports from Ubuntu, Arch, Fedora, KDE, i3, and other setups are welcome.

 ---

 ## Changelog

+### v1.2
+- **Profile import via drag and drop** — drag `.ovpn` / `.conf` files onto the profile list to copy them into the profiles folder and reload instantly (requires `tkinterdnd2`; falls back gracefully if not installed)
+- **Live upload / download stats** — RX and TX counters in the stats bar update every second while a tunnel is active, reading from `/proc/net/dev`; reset to zero on each new connection
+- **Auto-reload on folder change** — profile list refreshes automatically when files are added or removed from the profiles folder

 ### v1.1
 - **Config persistence** — folder path and last-used profile saved to `~/.config/vpn-launcher/config.json` and restored on launch